kevinstl-org/apiease-docs/docs/docs/overview/what-it-does.md

 ## Secure Parameter Storage

 APIEase stores confidential values -- such as API keys, tokens, and passwords -- on the server and never exposes them to the storefront or external clients.
 When a request is triggered, APIEase injects these secure parameters into the request at runtime so they are used during execution but never returned or made visible outside the managed environment.
+Read more in [Why Secure Parameter Handling Matters](./why-you-need-it.md#why-secure-parameter-handling-matters).